 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

-What are the three major credit reporting bureaus?
+What are the major credit reporting agencies?

 Your financial stability plays a huge part in determining whether or not you’re approved for a loan or credit card application.
 While lenders use the information you provide in your application to determine approval, they heavily rely on your credit report.